second-week/bike-usage-analysis/README.md

 for any improvements.
 I appreciate any feedback and corrections.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commins License.